 We have seen many family law cases benefit from the collaborative family law process.

-At Best4All, we have seen many family law cases benefit from the collaborative family law process, including issues concerning child custody and visitation, spousal and child support, property and the family home, and changes to existing separation and divorce arrangements.
+At Collaborative Divorce Waterloo Region, we have seen many family law cases benefit from the collaborative family law process, including issues concerning parenting time, spousal and child support, property and the family home, and changes to existing separation and divorce arrangements.